 There are a whole lot of things to know about the placenta during pregnancy.
 Read on, and you may be surprised by this wonderful ‘temporary’ organ in your body.

 The placenta during pregnancy is responsible for producing all the hormones required.
 Estrogen, lactogen, and progesterone are some of the important hormones required during pregnancy.
-The HCG (Human Chorionic Gonadotropin) that actually tells you are pregnant is also produced by the placenta.
+The HCG (Human Chorionic Gonadotropin) that confirms pregnancy is produced by the placenta.
+(4).
 These have to be maintained at the right levels for a healthy and safe pregnancy.

 Have you heard of stories where the mother might suffer some illness but it wouldn’t have affected the baby in the least?
 This is because the placenta during pregnancy ensures the baby is safe from all infections that might be present in the mother’s blood.

-What’s more, one of the important facts about the placenta is it passes antibodies to the baby, towards the end of the pregnancy.
+What’s more, one of the important facts about the placenta is it passes antibodies to the baby, towards the end of the pregnancy (6).
 These antibodies are very important for the survival of the baby outside the womb.

 Though the placenta acts like an invisible shield protecting the baby, it is not immune to everything.
 Drugs, alcohol, and medicines can pass through the placenta during pregnancy and reach the baby.
 This is precisely why doctors ask mothers to be very careful and quit all damaging habits at least for the course of the pregnancy.